Flow-Launcher/Flow.Launcher/README.md

 ## 📦 Plugins

 - Support wide range of plugins.
 Visit [here](https://flowlauncher.com/docs/#/plugins) for our plugin portfolio.
-- If you are using Python plugins, flow will prompt to either select the location or allow Python (Embeddable) to be automatic downloaded for use.
 - Publish your own plugin to flow!
 Create plugins in:

 <p align="center">